Anuja-y/credit-risk-classification/report-template.md

 F1-Score: The F1-score is the harmonic mean of precision and recall.
 It provides a balanced measure that considers both false positives and false negatives.
 Accuracy: Accuracy measures the proportion of correctly predicted instances out of all instances.

-Prediction: Once a model is trained and evaluated, I have then used it to make predictions on new data.
+Prediction: Once a model is trained and evaluated, I have then used it to make predictions on test data.

 * Models used during this excercise are as below: